ferupk/exercise-profiling/README.md

 4. Summary
    - Test Plan 1 (/all-student): 151520ms optimized down to 4438ms on average
-   - Test Plan 2 (/all-student-name): 1905ms optimized to 100ms on average
+   - Test Plan 2 (/all-student-name): 1905ms optimized down to 100ms on average
-   - Test Plan 3 (/highest-gpa): 88ms optimized to 11ms on average
+   - Test Plan 3 (/highest-gpa): 88ms optimized down to 11ms on average
    - Profiling 1 (/all-student): 3295ms optimized down to 1148ms on CPU time, ~65.2% upgrade on performance
-   - Profiling 2 (/all-student-name): 578ms optimized to 165ms on CPU time, ~71.5% upgrade on performance
+   - Profiling 2 (/all-student-name): 578ms optimized down to 165ms on CPU time, ~71.5% upgrade on performance
-   - Profiling 3 (/highest-gpa): 224ms optimized to 84ms on CPU time, ~62.5% upgrade on performance
+   - Profiling 3 (/highest-gpa): 224ms optimized down to 84ms on CPU time, ~62.5% upgrade on performance

 ## Reflection